We are moving forward in our international commitment to offshore wind power

-- We are participating in the joint Europe-Brazil project HPC4E (High Performance Computing for Energy) with the aim of preparing fluid dynamics models for the future "exascale" supercomputers.
+- We are partners in the European-Brazilian cooperation project High Performance Computing for Energy (HPC4E) with the aim of using fluid dynamics models for wind farm design and simulation.

 - We are undertaking feasibility studies in the field of extending the use of wind power assets beyond their working life and we are looking at repowering options.

 - We are developing internal tools to analyse component reliability and working to reduce maintenance costs in principal systems, and to minimise failure rates.

 - We are taking part in the Arbórea project, which promotes the use of drones for visual and thermographic inspection of wind turbine blades for early detection to avoid more serious future damage and more complex and costly repairs.
 Iberdrola and Arbórea Intellbird launch a new digital power line inspection system, still in the experimental phase, to slash power line maintenance times, giving more reliable results and applying the data gathered for the early detection of structural faults.

 - We are analysing and incorporating new wind turbine control strategies.

 - We continue to work on the Meteoflow project for ongoing improvements in production forecasting with the aim of reducing deviations from actual production.